 2. Check Server Settings

 If you are connecting to a Windows Server box, ensure the settings on the server don’t disable the sharing of Printers.
+Login to the server, and perform these steps.

 - Open “Server Manager“.